amordue/arduino-restclient/README.md

-# RestClient for Arduino
+# RestClient for ESP8266 Arduino

-HTTP Request library for Arduino and the Ethernet shield.
+HTTP Request library for the ESP8266 using the Arduino development environment.

+Forked from the original library which was for a regular Arduino plus Ethernet shield.
+This only required very minimal changes, to get it working with the ESP8266, thanks [CSquared](https://github.com/csquared)!.

+For details on how to get started with the ESP8266 using the Arduino IDE take a look at [Adafruit's tutorial](https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide).

 # Install